tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Indicates a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1.
 The digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{!SHS}}.
-When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
+  The length of the salt MUST be equal to the length of the digest algorithm.
 If the public key is carried in an X.509 certificate, it MUST use the RSASSA-PSS OID.
-When used in certificate signatures, the length of the salt MUST be at least as long as the length of the digest output, and the algorithm parameters MUST be DER encoded.
+When used in certificate signatures, the algorithm parameters MUST be DER encoded and identical to those used in the corresponding public key.

 Legacy algorithms
 : Indicates algorithms which are being deprecated because they use